By tracking customer behaviors, you get more from assets you already have in physical retail.

 GPS Personal Tracker

-WiFi Location Analytics
+WiFi Location Tracking

 WiFi is a standard for Wireless Local Area Network (WLAN).
 Antennas capture the radio waves from mobile phones and cover a range of up to 100,000 square feet.